 Next, consider any life changes that may have impacted your tax filing.
 For example, if you got divorced or separated and had to change your filing status that can affect how you’re taxed.
 But you might be able to offset the possibility of a bigger state tax bill by increasing your deductions or qualifying for tax credits.

 Speaking of credits and deductions, look at what you claimed for the most current tax year.
 Then consider which credits or deductions you may claim for the next tax year.
 It’s possible you may be overlooking valuable deductions that could help you avoid a higher tax bill.
 Contributing to an IRA, for example, could help you snag a deduction for those contributions.
 And you may also be able to qualify for the retirement saver’s credit.

 The Bottom Line

 Owing state taxes may be a financial headache, but it’s important to understand the reasons behind a higher tax bill.
 Depending on your situation, owing state taxes may be a one-time occurrence.
 But if you’re worried about a repeat next year, talking to a financial advisor or a tax professional can help you find more ways to minimize your tax liability at the state and federal levels.
 For example, the SALT deduction may ease your tax burden.

 Tips for Financial Planning

 - Consider talking to a financial advisor about the best ways to manage your state and federal tax filing to avoid a large tax bill.
 If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool makes it easy to find professional advisors in your local area in minutes.
-You’ll just need to answer a few brief questions to get your personalized recommendations.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.